THE UNIT CIRCLE

 To see the answer, pass your mouse over the colored area.

 No, it will not.
 The functions are defined as the ratios of the sides, not their lengths.

 Say that AB, AC are two different radii.
 But triangles ABD, ACE are similar.
-(Theorem 15) Proportionally,
+Proportionally,

 DB : BA = EC : CA

-sin θ -- opposite over hypotenuse -- does not depend of the length of the radius.
+sin θ -- opposite over hypotenuse -- does not depend on the length of the radius.
 And similarly for the remaining functions.
 Therefore, we may choose any radius we please.
 Typically, we take r = 1.
-That is called the unit circle, as we shall see.
+That is called the unit circle.

 The trigonometric functions in fact depend only on the angle θ -- and it is for that reason we say that they are functions of θ.